tytydraco/yessleep/out/The_Unwrapping_Party.md

 The room went quiet.

-“What the hell,” My laywer friend Lisa whispered.
+“What the hell,” My lawyer friend Lisa whispered.
 “Is that… My Chemical Romance?”

 I stared at her.
 “The band?”